uhttred/django-proxypay/README.md

 ### Working with Signals

-Signals are the best way to keep an eye on new reference or new payments
+Signals are the best way to keep an eye on new reference or new payments.
+So, in your ``signals.py`` file:

 ```python
 from django.dispatch import receiver